MaxShpud/bet-maker/README.md

 # Bet-maker Service

 # In addition to this service, there is a **[line-provider](https://github.com/MaxShpud/line-provider)**.
-In order to use the beatmaker service, you must specify events in the line-provider.
+In order to use the bet-maker service, you must specify events in the line-provider.

 ## Overview